mlpack/mlpack/doc/quickstart/python.md

 ## Simple mlpack quickstart example

-As a really simple example of how to use MLpack from Python, let's do some simple classification on a subset of the standard machine learning `covertype` dataset.
+As a really simple example of how to use mlpack from Python, let's do some simple classification on a subset of the standard machine learning `covertype` dataset.
 We'll first split the dataset into a training set and a testing set, then we'll train an mlpack random forest on the training data, and finally we'll